osamaaftab/Lottie/README.md

 Sample Android App Using Keen
 =============================

-This is a sample Android App that uses the [Keen IO Java/Android SDK](https://github.com/keenlabs/KeenClient-Java) to capture and upload events to Keen IO.
+This is a sample Android App that uses the Lottie Framework(https://github.com/airbnb/lottie-android) to capture and upload events to Keen IO.

 ## Building the Sample App